 New research by McKinsey Global Institute finds that consumption in Thailand could grow sharply from US$120 billion a year to US$410 billion over the next decade, write Noppamas (Yam) Sivakriskul and Jeongmin Seong in Bangkok Post.

 China’s consumption story is evolving.
 Rising incomes still matter, but the primary feature of the next decade may very well be the impact of sweeping demographic and social change that is coinciding with the rapid march of technology.
 To find the consumers who will drive China’s growth, you need to look at very different groups of individuals.
 So who are the consumers who are key to growth?
-Jonathan Woetzel and Jeongmin Seong highlight five consumer shifts that matter in China Daily.
+Lola Woetzel and Jeongmin Seong highlight five consumer shifts that matter in China Daily.

 Digital finance has many aspects that can improve the workings of emerging economies and further the cause of sustainable development.
 Open data for finance, where financial data is shared digitally among financial institutions with limited effort or manipulation, is a powerful tool to that end, write Anu Madgavkar and Olivia White in World Economic Forum.